SupTan85/int/README.md

 ![https://github.com/SupTan85/int](cover.png)

-## Let's unlimit the number in Lua
+## Let's calculate large number in Lua

 This module unlock the limit for calculate large number in Lua. *This project is in beta!*